gmrodrigues/recursive-pixel-editor/README.md

 # PixelRecursor

-A recursive pixel art editor written in C++ with SDL2, compilable to WebAssembly using Emscripten.
+A recursive pixel art editor written in C++ with SDL2, compilable to WebAssembly using Emscripten as an educational example of a graphic application using c++ & SDL2 with webassembly which can be run in the browser or as a native application.

 ## Demo